pytorch/extension-cpp/README.md

 This repo demonstrates how to write an example `extension_cpp.ops.mymuladd` custom op that has both custom CPU and CUDA kernels.

+The examples in this repo work with PyTorch 2.4+.

 To build:
 ```
 pip install .